-- Residential metropolitan and country customers pay a fixed per annum charge. • The level of that charge is based on Gross Rental Value (GRV) multiplied by a wastewater charge rate per GRV dollar.64 For metropolitan services, there are two rate in the dollar tiers.
-For country services, there is one rate in the dollar tier for each of the five cost classes. - Non-residential metropolitan and country customers pay a fixed per annum charge which varies by the number of fixtures (toilets), as well as a single tier \$/kL charge.65 The level of charges is the same across metropolitan and country customers.
+- Residential metropolitan and country customers pay a fixed per annum charge.
+The level of that charge is based on Gross Rental Value (GRV) multiplied by a wastewater charge rate per GRV dollar.70 For metropolitan services, there are two rate in the dollar tiers.
+For country services, there is one rate in the dollar tier for each of the five cost classes. - Non-residential metropolitan and country customers pay a fixed per annum charge which varies by the number of fixtures (toilets), as well as a single tier \$/kL

-64 GRV is defined under the Valuation of Land Act 1978 as: "[T]he gross annual rental that the land might reasonably be expected to realise if let on a tenancy from year to year upon condition that the landlord was liable for all rates, taxes and other charges thereon and the insurance and other outgoings necessary to maintain the value of the land."
-That is, GRV represents the annual equivalent of a fair weekly rental.
+GRV is defined under the Valuation of Land Act 1978 as: '[T]he gross annual rental that the land might reasonably be expected to realise if let on a tenancy from year to year upon condition that the landlord was liable for all rates, taxes and other charges thereon and the insurance and other outgoings necessary to maintain the value of the land.'
+That is, GRV represents the annual equivalent of a fair weekly rental for the land.